cyberbotics/webots-doc/reference/supervisor.md

 The `wb_supervisor_world_reload` function sends a request to the simulator process, asking it to reload the current world immediately.
 As a result of reloading the current world, all the supervisor and robot controller processes are terminated and restarted.
-You may wish to save some data in a file from your supervisor program in order to reload it when the supervisor controller restarts.
+You may wish to save some data in a file from your supervisor and robot controller programs in order to reload them when they restart.

 ---